Your biggest keys to physical therapist hiring

 - An empathy to work effectively with patients

 - An understanding of how PTs fit into the provider organization and the broader healthcare system

-“A caring personality is important,” says McCall.
+Recruiter Tip: “A caring personality is important,” says Andy McCall, manager and team leader for physical therapist recruiting at McCall and Lee in Frisco, Texas.
 And given that healthcare reform has changed the competitive landscape for reimbursement, “PT has a sales and customer service aspect now, especially for outpatient.”

 - Students in PT programs are typically snapped up by employers months before they graduate